 Our activities will require us to enter into various arrangements with corporate and academic collaborators, licensors, licensees, and others for the research, development, clinical testing, manufacturing, marketing, and commercialization of our products.
 We intend to attract corporate partners and enter into additional research collaborations.
 There can be no assurance, however, that we will be able to establish such additional collaborations on favorable terms, if at all, or that our current or future collaborations will be successful.
-Failure to attract commercial partners for our products may cause us to incur substantial clinical testing, manufacturing, and commercialization costs prior to realizing any revenue from product sales or result in delays or program discontinuance if funds are not available in sufficient quantities.
+Failure to attract commercialization costs prior to realizing any revenue from product sales or result in delays or program discontinuance if funds are not available in sufficient quantities.